Home > Activities

 Occasionally there are opportunities for linguistics majors to engage in research run by the PhonoLab.
 These opportunities are announced to all majors when they become available.

-Shu-hao is studying Gujarati to determine whether there is objective evidence for the impressionistic observations about stress in the language.
-His previous work established that stress is not sensitive to peripheral vowels (presented at the Manchester Phonology Conference, PhoNE, and AMP 2015) (Supervisors: Paul de Lacy; Akin Akinlabi, Matt Gordon).
-His ongoing work focuses on schwa's ability to take stress.
-He is also engaged in work on his second qualifying paper.
+Shu-hao is currently writing his dissertation on sonority-driven stress.
+His goal is to determine whether there is objective evidence for the almost entirely impressionistic observations about sonority-driven stress.
+His previous work established that stress is not sensitive to peripheral vowels in Gujarati - a finding with serious implications for the theory (presented at the Manchester Phonology Conference, PhoNE, and AMP 2015).

 The Glossolalia Project (Paul de Lacy) (1997-ongoing)